Gov. vetoes mail-in ballot grace-period elimination

 It would also likely result in too many rural Kansans not having their votes counted in important elections.
 That is unacceptable.
 We should be doing everything we can to make it easier – not harder – for Kansans to make their voices heard at the ballot box.

-Therefore, under Article 2, Section 14(a) of the Constitution, I hereby veto Senate Bill 209.”– Gov. Laura Kelly, (D) Kansas
+Therefore, under Article 2, Section 14(a) of the Constitution, I hereby veto Senate Bill 209.”– Gov. Laura Kelly

 The proposal was mainly backed by Republican legislators, who argue that the current three-day grace period for counting mail-in ballots “erodes” voter confidence in elections.